stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Adding signed binary values

 Adding signed binary values introduces the problem of overflow.
-As an example, let us try to add the signed byte values %01111111 and %00000010, or +127 and +2 in decimal:
+As an example, let us try adding the signed byte values %01111111 and %00000010 (+127 and +2 in decimal):

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-signed-overflow-binary-2x.png "Overflow when adding signed binary values")

 The result is %10000001, which would be the correct answer if we were adding unsigned values, but we are not.
-In two's complement representation, this result is actually -127.
-This is the wrong result.
+This result is actually -127 in two's complement representation, which is the wrong result.
 The problem is that bit #7 in a signed byte is reserved for the value's sign, so there is actually one less bit with which to represent a value's magnitude.
-A signed byte value can only represent values in the range -128 to +127, and the correct answer of +129 falls outside.
+A signed byte value can only represent values in the range -128 to +127, and the correct answer of +129 falls outside it.
 The result has _overflowed_ the available magnitude bits.

 Previously, when we added unsigned binary values, we could detect an invalid result because there would be a carry bit remaining after adding the MSBs.
 How can we detect overflow when adding signed bytes?
 We have to look to see if the sign bit of the result is correct given the particular values we are adding.
 In the example above, we added two positive numbers, +127 and +2, so we would expect the result to be positive as well.
 In fact, bit #7 of the result is set, and so the result is negative.
 This result would be identified as invalid.